 - (Self-)evaluation of experience and outcome

 - Learning to set personal criteria for success

 Addressing the whole personality

 Holistic learning is not only defined by the range of learning opportunities that facilitators use to create a complex and deep learning experience.
-Another aspect of holistic learning is that it addresses and involves the learner's whole personality.
+Another aspect of holistic learning is that it addresses and involves the learner's whole personality and broad knowledge assets.